 What Is the Dot Plot?

-The members' average expectation is for rates to hit 2 percent to 2.25 percent by the end of 2018, and possibly as high as 2.75 percent in the long run.
+As of March 2018, the members' average expectation is for rates to hit 2 percent to 2.25 percent by the end of the year and possibly as high as 2.75 percent in the long run.
 The current target for the fed funds rate is 1.25 to 1.5 percent.